IanMelvin/ianmelvin.github.io/projects/miniinfinity.md

   <div>
     <p class="text-left pt-3 pb-1 fs-5">
-						  For the control binding, I decided to create my own system to manage and store the player preferences and update any scripts which rely on player input.
+						  For the control binding, I decided to create my own system to manage and store the player preferences and updates any scripts which rely on player input.
 Like with the rest of the settings menu values, when the game is closed the player settings are saved and reloaded when the player next interacts with the settings menu.